TERMS AND CONDITIONS FOR THE PROVISION OF SERVICES THROUGH THE ARCHOVER LIMITED PLATFORM

 6. Fees and payment

-6.1 In respect of any loan taken out the Borrower shall pay the following fees:
+6.1 In respect of any loan taken out and/or services provided, the Borrower shall pay the following fees:

 i.
 A Marketing and Advertising fee to us in respect of the facilitation of the loans.
-This is a specified percentage of the total amount of the loans plus VAT at standard rate;
+This is a specified percentage of the total amount of the loans plus VAT at standard rate.
+This fee is payable on successful funding of the project regardless of whether or not the loan is drawn down;

 ii.
 The interest payable on the loans.
 This is a specified percentage of the loans interest payable.
 Interest is payable to the bank account set out in the Facility Agreement and will be collected monthly by direct debit;